 Woodland’s schools are recognized for quality.
 In the past seven years Woodland Schools have received six “School of Distinction” awards and an “Apple Award”—all related to our students’ high levels of academic performance.

-Woodland Public Schools’ 2,250 students learn in our five traditional brick-and-mortar schools and two alternative schools.
+Woodland Public Schools’ more than 2,300 students learn in our five traditional brick-and-mortar schools and two alternative schools.
 We also host a special education program for 18- to 21-year-old transitional students.

-Woodland High School will graduate its 108th class of seniors in spring 2016.
-This will be the first class to graduate from the new high school campus.
-Opened in autumn 2015, our new high school features a brand-new, state-of-the-art, 152,000-square-foot high school campus.
+Woodland High School is a brand-new campus opened in autumn 2015 featuring a state-of-the-art, 152,000-square-foot campus.
 Its opening led to a multi-school reconfiguration that opened up space for current and future students.

 Woodland Middle School doubled in size in the 2015-16 school year!
-Expanding into the old High School in autumn 2015, the Middle School now serves more than 600 students in grades 5-8.
+The school expanded into the old High School campus in autumn 2015, and now serves nearly 700 students in grades 5-8.

 Woodland Intermediate School serves grades 2-4 on its campus located on the east side of Woodland.
 WIS earned Washington Achievement Awards for 2012, 2013 and 2014, and was recognized as a School of Distinction in 2007 and 2008.

-Woodland Primary School serves preschool through first grade featuring small class size.
+Woodland Primary School serves preschool through first grade featuring small class sizes.

 Yale School is a state-designated “Remote and Necessary School” located east of Woodland at the foot of Mt.
 St. Helens.
 Yale serves children in grades K-5.